rh-tchuang/ansible/docs/docsite/rst/user_guide/playbooks_delegation.rst

         - name: 'Starting datacenter [ A ]'
           command: /usr/bin/enable-dc

-In this example Ansible will start the software upgrade on the front ends only if all of the load balancers are successfully disabled.
+In this example Ansible starts the software upgrade on the front ends only if all of the load balancers are successfully disabled.

 .. seealso::